playwright-community/jest-playwright/README.md

 ### New Browser instance for each test

 If for your individual tests a new entire browser instance spins up each time and it won't be reused, then you probably run them in parallel.
 If you run them in a synchronous way with the `--runInBand` CLI option for Jest, then the same browser instance will be re-used and this should fix the issue.

+## Examples

+Demonstration the usage of `jest-playwright` for various test cases can be found in [`playwright-jest-examples`](https://github.com/playwright-community/playwright-jest-examples)

 ## Inspiration